LP-CDF/AMi_Image_Analysis/README.md

 For more details on this device, please look at:
 "AMi: a GUI-based, open-source system for imaging samples in multi-well plates" [[1]](#1)

-This program should work with images taken by other machines given the folder hierarchy is respected (see below).
+This program works with images taken by other machines or manual microscopes given the folder hierarchy is respected (see below).

 ## Features: